It’s absurd to say Opuni wrote letters at COCOBOD – Witness

 A governance expert, Mr. Charles Tetteh Dodoo, has slammed a Chief State Attorney for repeatedly making “absurd” and “preposterous” assertions that Dr. Stephen Opuni wrote letters whilst at the helm of affairs at COCOBOD.

-But having risen through the ranks to become the Director of Finance at COCOBOD, Mr. Dodoo, who is also a Certified Internal Auditor, times without number, told the Court that COCOBOD’s chief executives don’t write letters.
+But having rose through the ranks to become the Director of Finance at COCOBOD, Mr. Dodoo who is also a Certified Internal Auditor, time without number, told the Court that COCOBOD’s chief executives don’t write letters.

 It is, perhaps, for that reason why he finds the entrenched position by Evelyn Keelson that Dr. Opuni wrote letters as “absurd”.